 - A de-matting comb (also called a shedding comb) with wide teeth of varied length to remove undercoat

 - A slicker brush, which is a wide bristled brush that removes dirt and dander

 - A flea comb or Furminator, which strips away flyaway hairs

 She recommends that long-haired cats, such as Birmans, be professionally groomed twice a year.
-For long-haired cats, Johnson also recommends "sanitary shaves" to keep the area around the genitals free of longer hair, which allows cats to stay cleaner.
+Johnson also recommends "sanitary shaves" to keep the area around the genitals free of longer hair, which allows cats to stay cleaner.

 Luckily, Birman cats don't have a lot of health problems to worry about.
-Like a number of other breeds, they are susceptible to Hypertrophic Cardiomyopathy (HCM), which is a disease of the heart, as well as kidney disease called polysystic kidney disease (PKD).
-But, overall Birmans are a quite healthy breed.
-Also, like other felines, Birmans need regular dental and nail care.
-Because of their laid-back attitude, Birmans are a lot easier to take to the vet than some other cats.
+Like a number of other cat breeds, they are susceptible to hypertrophic cardiomyopathy (HCM), which is a disease of the heart, as well as kidney disease called polysystic kidney disease (PKD).
+But overall, Birmans are a quite healthy breed.

 By 1925, Birmans were recognized by the Federation of Feline Francaise.
-But World War ll was devastating to the breed, with only two Birman cats remaining when hostilities ended.
-Over time, however, the breed was reborn and by 1967 the Birman breed was recognized in America.
-Today, the Birman breed remains popular, deservedly so because of its beauty and sweet nature.
+But World War ll devastated the breed, and only two Birman cats remained in France when hostilities ended.
+Over time, however, the breed was reborn.
+By 1967, the Birman breed was recognized in the U.S. Today, the Birman breed remains popular—deservedly so because of the cats' beauty and sweet nature.